 While performing data analysis, you may need to find out particular values favorable to your needs.
 Highlighting them by changing cell color is one way to find this out from a big pool of data.
 In this article, I am going to show you how you can change cell color based on the value in Excel.

-5 Ways to Change Cell Color Based on a Value in Excel
+Change Cell Color Based on Value in Excel: 5 Ways

 Here, I will be demonstrating 5 methods you can use to change cell color for particular conditions.
 For an easily digestible demonstration, I am going to use two different datasets- one with numerical values to classify them into ranges and one with text values.

 1. Dynamically Change Cell Color Based on a Value

 With this method, your cell color won’t be permanent.
 The color of the cell will change according to the rule you have set if you change the value in it.
 For this, I will be using conditional formatting.

 To demonstrate the procedure, I will be using the following dataset.

 I am going to divide the population numbers into 3 categories- above 20 million, below 5 million, and one in between.

 - Select the range of cells you want to format.